Conner Greene: Baltimore Orioles

 On December 3, 2020, Greene signed a minor league contract with the Baltimore Orioles organization.
 Greene was assigned to the Triple-A Norfolk Tides to begin the 2021 season.
-Greene posted a 1–3 record and 7.39 ERA in 9 appearances with Norfolk.
+Greene posted a 1–3 record and a 7.39 ERA in 9 appearances with Norfolk.
 On July 24, 2021, Greene was selected to the 40-man roster and promoted to the major leagues for the first time.
 Greene made his MLB debut on July 27, pitching in relief against the Miami Marlins.
 He pitched two innings, giving up one run and striking out two.
-On August 7, 2021, Greene was designated for assignment by the Orioles.
+On August 7, Greene was designated for assignment by the Orioles.

 Los Angeles Dodgers

 Greene was claimed off waivers by the Los Angeles Dodgers on August 9, 2021.
-He pitched in two games for the Dodgers, allowing two hits but no runs in two innings before he was designated for assignment on August 20.
+He pitched in 2 games for the Dodgers, allowing 2 hits without any runs in 2 innings before being designated for assignment on August 20.

 Baltimore Orioles (second stint)

-On August 23, 2021, Greene was claimed off of waivers by the Orioles.
+On August 23, 2021, Greene was claimed off waivers by the Baltimore Orioles.

 Greene pitched in 24 games in 2021, posting a 7.11 ERA with 26 strikeouts.
-On November 3, 2021, the Orioles outrighted Greene to Triple-A Norfolk.
-However, he rejected this, making him a free agent.

-On March 14, 2022, Greene re-signed with the Orioles organization on a minor league contract that included an invitation to Spring Training.
-He was released on June 2, 2022.
+On March 14, 2022, Greene re-signed with the Orioles organization on a minor league contract that included an invitation to spring training.
+In 16 games for the Triple-A Norfolk Tides, he struggled to a 10.61 ERA with 18 strikeouts across 18 2/3 innings pitched.
+The Orioles organization released Greene on June 20.

 Diablos Rojos del México

 On July 2, 2022, Greene signed with the Diablos Rojos del México of the Mexican League.
+In 12 appearances for México, he logged a 2-0 record and 6.00 ERA with nine strikeouts over 12 innings of work.

+In 2023, Greene made 30 appearances for the Diablos, compiling a 4-3 record and 5.65 ERA with 38 strikeouts over 51 innings of work.